LoicULB/LD_Social_Influence/README.md

 https://towardsdatascience.com/understanding-actor-critic-methods-931b97b6df3f

-It did perform well on CartPole and by executing the main.py file, you will see the training of an A2C agent on the CartPole environment (this is the file used to compute figure XXX from our paper)
+It did perform well on CartPole and by executing the main.py file, you will see the training of an A2C agent on the CartPole environment (this is the file used to compute figure 1 from our paper)

 > python3 PytorchCartPole/main.py

 ### PytorchHarvest
-This directory contains our adaptation of the previous code to the Harves Environment.
+This directory contains our adaptation of the previous code to the Harvest Environment.
 We have a single agent version and a multi agent one.

-TODO
+A hyperparameter.py can be found, it contains some hyper parameters values that we used to test our A2C.
+To launch a run :
+> python3 PytorchHarvest/tuning.py

+You can change the hyperparameters in the file.
+The MultiAgent directory has the same stucture.
+To test it :
+> python3 PytorchHarvest/MultiAgent/mainMultiagent.py

+Change the number of agents and hyper parameters directly in the code

+For the two aforementioned scripts, you can choose to print the image of the environment by setting the render_env variable to True.

+### rayTuto
+Used to have a simple example on how to use RLlib A2C implementation By running
+> python3 rayTuto/main.py

+An A2C agent will train itself on 100 episode.
+A mean reward and mean episode length will be prompted Also, if you let the render_env parameter to True in the config, a video of the training will play in real time
 ### Run
-The files that we will use to train our agents
-TODO

-### rayTuto
-Used to have a simple example on how to use RLlib A2C implementation TODO
+Directory containing the main file to launch our first A2C implementation (the one based on Phil's code, using Keras)
+> python3 run/main.py
 ### custom_training.py file
-TODO
+This file containing our implementation that use the neural network baseline model from the original paper code and the A2C and A3C algorithm from RLlib.
+See Setup section to see how to use it